For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 Is this anxiety?
 Avoidance?
 Pressure?
 Perfectionism?
 Overwhelm?

-Because how you respond next depends on understanding that first.
+Because how you respond depends on understanding that first.

 Not more pushing.
 Not more guessing.

-A clearer way to support them that actually works.
+A clearer way to support them, that works.

 We look at the bigger picture.

-What do they need — practically and emotionally — to move forward?
+What do they actually need, practically and emotionally, to move forward?

-Together, we create a plan that works for them.
+Together, we create a plan that actually works for them.

 Managing overwhelm and anxiety